elyons/professor_pinball_pinduino_sketches/README.md

 professor_pinball_pinduino_sketches
 ===================================

-Sketches for the Pinduino sheild for the Arduino
+Sketches for the Pinduino sheild for the Arduino.

+### TO USE THESE SKETCHES, you will need [pinduino arduino library (github repo)] (https://github.com/elyons/pinduino)

 # Welcome